christian7974/College-Basketball-API/README.md

 const parameter1 = req.params['parameter1'];
 const parameter2 = req.params['parameter2'];
 ```
 and by doing so, you can access multiple parameters and use both of them to fetch information.

+Another challenge that I faced was learning how to use MongoDB and Mongoose, as this was my first project using a NoSQL database.
+However, it was very easy to learn and I enjoyed using it throughout this project.

+Another challenge that I faced (and continue to face) is what functionality to add to the API.
+One thing that helped me come up with functionality was thinking about what I would do with the data if I needed this information.
+This is how I came up with the idea for the idea of fetching two teams, getting the team with the highest/lowest of a statistic as well as sorting teams by a statistic.

 # Inspiration
 I got the inspiration for this project when I wanted something to help me create a bracket for March Madness.
 I could not find a tool that listed out every statistic for a team (ESPN did not have enough statistics to make a good decision).
 The ones that did were either really difficult to use or were not free.